History of Barnsdale Bar services

 In 1988, The Granary was replaced by Little Chef.
 The building was extended and the entrance moved to face the car park.
 Coupled with the northbound side (below), this made it a pair of restaurants.

-The hotel was re-branded to become a standard Forte Travelodge.
-It had become tired, so in the early 1990s it was demolished and rebuilt in a more typical style, with a brick building and an L-shape.
+The hotel became one of the early TraveLodge motels by the 1980s.
+As Travelodge moved into the budget accommodation market and were trying to be consist with their branches, this one had become tired, so in the early 1990s it was demolished and rebuilt in a more typical style, with a brick building and an L-shape.
 It was a two-storey construction with one level below ground level.

 In 1994, Forte proposed building a new "motorway services building" at Woodfield Road, an address immediately south of Barnsdale Bar.
 The address may be an error, but the application was registered with Doncaster Borough Council, who are responsible for the land south of here.
 This suggests Forte were actively considering replacing their own site.